Angelinebrgs/PortFolio/readme.md

 this is my first vite project

-i used vite commande to initalise project with that command npm create vite@latest.
+i used vite commande to initalise project with  :

+that command npm create vite@latest.

 then i choosed vanilla for javascript

 and javascript (i have heard of type script but i don't know it enough)

+don't forget to make a npm install after initialise a project or clone my repository (fork too)

 the command to run the project in localhost is : npm run dev